Key Survey Information

 - Sampling error: Not applicable because the SED is a census.

-- Coverage error: Due to the availability of comprehensive lists of doctorate-granting institutions and their high levels of participation in the survey, coverage error of institutions is minimal.
+- Coverage error: Due to the availability of comprehensive lists of doctorate-granting institutions and the institutions' high levels of participation in the survey, coverage error of institutions is minimal.
 Because the graduate schools collect the questionnaires from degree recipients at the time of doctorate completion, coverage error for the universe of doctorate recipients is also minimal.
-Comparisons of the institutions and the number of research doctorate recipients covered by the SED with the total number of doctorate recipients (including nonresearch doctorate degree recipients) reported by institutions to the National Center for Education Statistics (NCES) confirm that there is minimal coverage error of doctorate recipients.
+Comparisons of the institutions and the number of research doctorate recipients covered by the SED with the total number of doctorate recipients (including nonresearch doctorate degree recipients) reported by institutions to the National Center for Education Statistics confirm that there is minimal coverage error of doctorate recipients.
 Institutions that begin to confer research doctorates are asked to join the SED.
 If a university that confers research doctorates does not wish to participate in the SED, slight undercounts may result.

 - Nonresponse error:

-- Measurement error: Measurement error in the SED is attributable to several sources, including error in recording respondent data (calculated at less than 1%), and coding error (calculated at 0.34%) for some variables due to the difficulty of defining some concepts.
+- Measurement error: Measurement error in the SED is attributable to several sources, including error in recording respondent data (calculated at less than 1%), and editing error (calculated at 0.66%) for some variables due to the difficulty of defining some concepts.
 For example, an SED respondent may classify his or her doctoral field of specialization differently than the department or university does in its institutional reporting for the NCES Completions Survey.

 6. Data Comparability